Le Relecq-Kerhuon

 Le Relecq-Kerhuon ([lə ʁəlɛk kɛʁyɔ̃]; Ar Releg-Kerhuon) is a commune in the Finistère department of Brittany in north-western France.

+Le Relecq-Kerhuon is located just east of Brest, France.

 Population

 Inhabitants of Le Relecq-Kerhuon are called in French Relecquois or Kerhorres.

 Breton language

-The municipality launched a linguistic plan concerning the Breton language through Ya d'ar brezhoneg on September 2, 2005.
+The municipality launched a linguistic plan concerning the Breton language through Ya d'ar brezhoneg on 2 September 2005.